Nicholas Mercator

 Nicholas (Nikolaus) Mercator (c.
-1620, Holstein – 1687, Versailles), also known by his German name Kauffmann, was a 17th-century mathematician.
+1620, Duchy of Holstein – 1687, Versailles), also known by his German name Kauffmann, was a 17th-century mathematician.

-He was born in Eutin, Schleswig-Holstein, Germany and educated at Rostock and Leyden after which he lived from 1642 to 1648 in the Netherlands.
+He was born in Eutin, Duchy of Holstein, Holy Roman Empire (but also Denmark-Norway) and educated at Rostock and Leyden after which he lived from 1642 to 1648 in the Dutch Republic.
 He lectured at the University of Copenhagen during 1648–1654 and lived in Paris from 1655 to 1657.
 He was mathematics tutor to Joscelyne Percy, son of the 10th Earl of Northumberland, at Petworth, Sussex (1657).
 He taught mathematics in London (1658–1682).
 On 3 May 1661 he observed a transit of Mercury with Christiaan Huygens and Thomas Streete from Long Acre, London.
 On 14 November 1666 he was elected a Fellow of the Royal Society.
 He designed a marine chronometer for Charles II.

-In 1682 Jean Colbert invited Mercator to assist in the design and construction of the fountains at the Palace of Versailles, so he relocated there, but a falling out with Colbert followed.
+In 1682 Jean Colbert invited Mercator to assist in the design and construction of the fountains at the Palace of Versailles, so he relocated there, but a falling-out with Colbert followed.

 Mathematically, he is most well known for his treatise Logarithmo-technia on logarithms, published in 1668.
 In this treatise he described the Mercator series:

 Nicholas Mercator was the first person to use the term natural logarithm.

 To the field of music, Mercator contributed the first precise account of 53 equal temperament, which was of theoretical importance, but not widely practised.

 He died at Versailles in 1687.